 Kansas: Kansas City

-As for where to stay, try the Embassy Suites by Hilton Lexington Green.
-It’s close to Lexington Green, Fayette Mall, and the Summit at Fritz Farm, and an easy drive to downtown.
+Where to stay: Try the Embassy Suites by Hilton Lexington Green.
+It’s close to Lexington Green, Fayette Mall and the Summit at Fritz Farm, and an easy drive to downtown.

 Maine: Cape Neddick